fred-juma/Kodekloud-Engineer-Tasks/README.md

  [KodeKloud Engineer](https://www.kodekloud-engineer.com/) is a free platform designed to impact work experience for IT professionals.

- In this repository, I document the daily tasks that I solve withing the platform.
+ In this repository, I document the daily tasks that I solve within the platform.

- I got the idea while on my 35th task, I have no way of creating those 35 tasks, so I'll pick up from task 36 onwards.
+ I got the idea while on my 35th task, and I have no way of recreating those past 35 tasks, therefore in this repository I'll pick up from task 36 onwards.

 ## Sections